 We all can at some point get exposed to threats and potentially dangerous situations where we can get assaulted, mugged, raped, or even worse, no matter where we live or how much money we earn.
 The world is not a perfect place, far from it and the streets are not always safe.
 There might be differences in the amount of violent attacks, rapes and stabbings if you compare a metropolis like London, New York, Paris or Berlin with smaller cities, but still, one cannot say that it is really safe anywhere, especially if you are a woman!
-This article is about personal safety and self-defence for women, as they represent one of the most vulnerable group in our society that is exposed to violence and crime in a slightly different way than men are.
-By that I mean of course sexual harassment, physical abuse and rape.
+This article is about personal safety and self-defence for women, as they represent one of the most vulnerable groups in our society, being exposed to violence and crime in a different way than men are.
+By that I mean of course all forms of sexual harassment, physical abuse and rape.

 It has a lot to do with attitude, refusing to become a victim is a conscious decision you have to make long before something happens.